-Comprising ten academic schools (eight higher education schools and two vocational education schools), the College delivers a broad range of programs at apprenticeship, certificate, bachelor, masters and PhD levels.
+Comprising four academic schools (three higher education schools and one vocational education school), the College delivers a broad range of programs at apprenticeship, certificate, bachelor, masters and PhD levels.
 Many programs articulate between vocational education and higher education, creating pathways for further study.

 Learning and teaching

-The College of Science, Engineering and Health supports academic and teaching staff to deliver quality programs and tothat provide an excellent student experience.Learning and teaching
+The Academic Development Group (ADG) supports academic and teaching staff to deliver quality programs to College of Science, Engineering and Health students.Learning and teaching

 Research in the College of Science, Engineering and Health is carried out across five core areas that support RMIT's research focus.

-There are ten schools across two campuses in the College of Science, Engineering and Health, offering programs that range from certificates through to PhDs.Schools in the College
+There are four schools across two campuses in the College of Science, Engineering and Health, offering programs that range from certificates through to PhDs.Schools

 Upcoming College and School events

 More SEH eventsEvents